Our Biggest Airline Pet Peeves

 If you purchase the cheapest fare category where your seats are assigned at the gate, you saying you’re fine with not sitting with your travel party.
 Yes, even children.

 The huffy “Well, have fun sitting next to my five-year-old” response might swing things in your favor but then again, it might not.
-No one is obligated to switch seats with you because you weren’t aware of the rules.
-If someone paid extra in order to pick their seat, they may not be inclined to switch to a seat they don’t want because you failed to plan.
+No one is obligated to switch seats with you because you weren't aware of the rules.
+If someone paid extra to pick their seat, they may not be inclined to switch to a seat they don't want because you failed to plan.

 Passengers who recline

 I said what I said.
 I know the seats are equipped to recline but I also know that if the person in front of me chooses to recline, they are going to sit in my lap and no one likes a stranger sitting in their lap.
-Well, maybe some people do but I don’t and definitely not on a plane.
+Well, maybe some people do but I don't, and definitely not on a plane.

 I’m 5’10 and economy class seats don’t have enough legroom.
 I upgrade whenever I can afford it or use my points smartly.
 I don’t recline my seat unless the person sitting behind me is in my travel party